Employer: Garden City Community College

 - Commitment to integrate new technologies and strategies into the learning process.

-- Commitment to using technologies and instructional support resources to address learners’ unique needs.
+- Commitment to using technologies and instructional support resources to address unique needs of each learner.

 - Intellectual and ethical qualities which evoke confidence and respect.